Engee documentation

 Description

-Block Rotational Inerter It is a device that gives a torque proportional to the rate of change in the relative angular velocity (angular acceleration) between the ports.
-In fact, this is an inertia unit that operates on the speed difference between ports, and not on absolute speed.
+Block Rotational Inerter It is a device that emits a torque proportional to the rate of change in relative angular velocity (angular acceleration) between ports.
+In fact, this is an inertia unit that operates on the speed difference between ports, rather than on absolute speed.

-This unit can be used in models of high-performance suspension systems or in modeling a passively tuned reaction of the mass-spring-shock absorber type.
+This unit can be used in models of highly efficient suspension systems or in simulating a passively tuned reaction of the mass-spring-shock absorber type.

 The block is described by the following equations: